 Drawing upon our collective 40 years experience of driving out BIM and information solutions to the construction sector, we don’t think the current solutions are working effectively for users.
-We aim to liberate building (BIM) data so it can be used by all users. xbim Flex is the tool that lets you share 3D models and building data like plans, sections, elevations and schedules with other members of your project teams, even if they don’t use BIM themselves.
+We aim to liberate building (BIM) data so it can be used by all users.

 We believe that current tools are driving your practice, whereas your practice should be driving the tools.
 We create cloud based solutions for the next generation of information management systems for managing your building data.
-Over the last couple of years we have built a platform, Flex, which revolutionises how both 3D and ‘semantic’ (i.e. data) building information can be managed and exchanged by you (see our blogs for more detail on this).
+Over the last couple of years we have built a platform, Flex, which revolutionises how both 3D and ‘semantic’ (i.e. data) building information can be managed and exchanged by you (see our blog articles for more detail on this).

 We are world-leading experts in the technologies behind BIM.
 The xbim toolkit is a .Net open-source software development BIM toolkit that supports the BuildingSmart Data Model (aka the Industry Foundation Classes IFC), which is the recommended format for data exchange in the building sector.